 The initiative will also include a coordinator and evaluation grant.
 Eligible 501(c)(3) organizations will receive support from the coordinator to strengthen or expand an existing community collaborative that builds upon an array of services and resources.

 In an effort to assist applicants in developing a proposal that aligns with the foundation’s strategic direction, applicants will be offered up to 1.5 hours (including document review) of proposal development feedback and coaching provided by development consultant, Charley Scarborough (free of charge).
 Coaching sessions are limited to the first 100 requests.
-Sign up here to ensure availability and secure your session.
+Sign up here to be added to the wait list.
 Read our recent blog post, Grantcoaching for Better Storytelling, to learn about his approach with applicants of a similar initiative.

 Please read all information carefully before submitting a proposal.
 Applicants should refer to this webpage for the most current information.
 This document includes information on the following topics: